Gold Awards 2018: Drashti Dhami, Mouni-Sriti, Hina Khan, Vivian & Others Set Red Carpet On Fire!

 Sriti & Mouni

 The best buddies Sriti Jha and Mouni Roy were spotted twinning in their golden outfits at the red carpet, looking all glamorous.
-And we can't decide who is looking more prettier!
+And we can't decide who is looking prettier!

 Hina Khan